Stranding $\mathfrak{sl}_n$ webs: Relation arguments

 At least one of the regions around the square contains the point at infinity.
 Without loss of generality, say this is region $U$.

-We start with several observations about the regions and the direction of the flows bounding the regions.
+We start with several observations about the regions and the direction of the strands bounding the regions.
 First, since $U$ contains the point at infinity, both $A_1$ and $A_2$ are bounded (and possibly $A_1 = A_2$), while $B$ may either be bounded or have $B=U$.
-Second, one of the vertical flows points up while the other points down, by hypothesis.
-So the vertical flow that encloses region $A_1$ runs clockwise if and only if the same is true for the vertical flow that encloses region $A_2$.
-(This, like the following claims, can also be confirmed by comparing the winding number in the regions on either side of a flow line.)
-By the same argument, the curves in (1) are all clockwise or all counterclockwise, and the curves in (2) are also all clockwise or all counterclockwise: \begin{enumerate} \item the vertical flow enclosing region $A_1$, the vertical flow enclosing region $A_2$, the horizontal flow enclosing region $A_1 \cup A \cup A_2$ \item the horizontal flow enclosing region $B$, the curve around $A$ that extends the direction of the vertical flows around the square \end{enumerate} Moreover, the curves in (1) are clockwise if and only if those in (2) are counterclockwise.
+Second, one of the vertical strands points up while the other points down, by hypothesis.
+So the vertical strand that encloses region $A_1$ runs clockwise if and only if the same is true for the vertical strand that encloses region $A_2$.
+(This, like the following claims, can also be confirmed by comparing the winding number in the regions on either side of a strand.)
+By the same argument, the curves in (1) are all clockwise or all counterclockwise, and the curves in (2) are also all clockwise or all counterclockwise: \begin{enumerate} \item the vertical strand enclosing region $A_1$, the vertical strand enclosing region $A_2$, the horizontal strand enclosing region $A_1 \cup A \cup A_2$ \item the horizontal strand enclosing region $B$, the curve around $A$ that extends the direction of the vertical strands around the square \end{enumerate} Moreover, the curves in (1) are clockwise if and only if those in (2) are counterclockwise.

-If $A_1 = A_2$ forms a single region then the vertical flows form a single connected component, which must bound $B$ from above since $U$ contains the point at infinity.
-Thus the horizontal flows form two connected components, one enclosing region $A_1 \cup A \cup A_2$ and the other enclosing region $B$.
+If $A_1 = A_2$ forms a single region then the vertical strands form a single connected component, which must bound $B$ from above since $U$ contains the point at infinity.
+Thus the horizontal strands form two connected components, one enclosing region $A_1 \cup A \cup A_2$ and the other enclosing region $B$.
 The region $A_1=A_2$ is on the boundary if and only if $A_1 \cup A \cup A_2$ is, so points (1) and (2) prove the claim in this case.